How To Can Tomatoes Water Bath Method Water Bath Method

 - Canning Funnel

-- Next, wash your tomatoes and remove any damaged or rotted sections.
+- Next, wash your fresh tomatoes and remove any damaged or rotted sections.

 - Next place a medium pot of boiling water to boil on the stove.
-When the pot of water is at a rolling boil, gently lower into the boiling water, a few tomatoes, but don’t make them too crowded, and be careful not to burn yourself with splashing water.
+You need enough water to cover 4 to 5 tomatoes.
+When the pot of water is at a rolling boil, gently lower it into the boiling water, a few whole tomatoes, but don’t make it too crowded, and be careful not to burn yourself with splashing water or the hot tomatoes.

-- Let the tomatoes sit in the boiling water for approximately two minutes, and remove.
+- Let the whole tomatoes sit in the boiling water for approximately two minutes, and remove them with a slotted spoon.

 - With a sharp knife and under cold water remove the skin and any hard middle core.
-Chop the peeled tomatoes into large chunks and put in a large pot to boil the tomatoes on the stove
+Chop the peeled tomatoes into large chunks and put them in a large stock pot.
+In this large stock pot boil the tomatoes on the stove to start the cooking process and reduce some of the water from the tomatoes.

-- Once all the tomatoes have their skins removed and chucked into the large kennel, put in about 3 TLB of salt (salt to taste) and boil for approximately 40 to 50 minutes.
-You want a lot of the water to evaporate and the tomatoes to reduce by about an inch and a half.
-7.
+- Once all the tomatoes have their skins removed and chucked into the large stockpot, put in about 3 TLB of salt (salt to taste) and boil for approximately 40 to 50 minutes, you want a lot of the water to evaporate and the tomatoes to reduce by about an inch and a half.

 - Place a smaller pot of water on the stove to boil to sterilize your lids and rims.

-- The jars of tomatoes in order to preserve must be put in a water bath for 30 to 35 minutes.
-Place a large canning pot on the stove and fill the jars and water, bring to a boil, and boil for 30 to 35 minutes.
+- The jars of tomatoes in order to preserve for storing outside of the refrigerator, must be put in a water bath for 30 to 35 minutes.
+Place a large canning pot on the stove and fill with the jars and then enough water to cover the jars, bring to a boil, and boil for 30 to 35 minutes.

-- Carefully remove the jars from the canning pot and place them on towels on the counter watching to make sure that the lids suck in and make a popping noise.
+- Carefully remove the hot jars from the canning pot with a jar lifter and place them on towels on the counter watching to make sure that the lids suck in and make a popping noise.
 Depression in the lid ensures that the canning process has been completed and the jars have a sterilized vacuum.

 The canned fresh garden tomatoes are used for sauce throughout the fall and winter months.